QUALITY MANAGEMENT & ACCEPTANCE -

 The Contractor shall test and verify that moisture content of material placed is within optimum moisture content range and if required, greater than or equal to required minimum density.
 Upper and lower control limits for field moisture content of embankment material will be shown in the contract documents.

-If source of excavation and moisture have been consistent and within moisture control limits and density has been greater than or equal to minimum density (if required), testing of each lift will be waived for areas less than 1300 cubic yards (1000 m3), or for embankment placed as median dikes or safety dikes.
-Where testing per lift is waived, the contractor shall test randomly selected samples at a minimum frequency of one test per compacted volume of 1300 cubic yards (1000 m3).
+If source of excavation and moisture have been consistent and within moisture control limits and density has been greater than or equal to minimum density (if required), testing of each lift will be waived for areas less than 1300 cubic yards, or for embankment placed as median dikes or safety dikes.
+Where testing per lift is waived, the contractor shall test randomly selected samples at a minimum frequency of one test per compacted volume of 1300 cubic yards.

 A. Required Testing.

 The Engineer will determine the random location of moisture and (if required) density verification tests and will test at the minimum frequencies in Materials IM 204, Appendix A. The Contractor shall obtain a sample at the same location as directed by the Engineer and provide results to the Engineer.
-Verification test results will be provided to the Contractor within one working day after the Contractor's quality control test results have been reported.
+Verification test results will be provided to the Contractor immediately after the Contractor's quality control test results have been reported.

 The Engineer will periodically witness field testing being performed by the Contractor.
 If the Engineer observes quality control field tests are not being performed according to the applicable test procedures, the Engineer may stop production until corrective action is taken.
 The Engineer will notify the Contractor of observed deficiencies, promptly, both verbally and in writing.
 The Engineer will document witnessed testing.